mathjax/MathJax-docs/options/input/tex.rst

    This is the base URL to use when creating links to tagged equations (via ``\ref{}`` or ``\eqref{}``) when there is a ``<base>`` element in the document that would affect those links.
-You can set this value by hjand if MathJax doesn't produce the correct link.
+You can set this value by hand if MathJax doesn't produce the correct link.

 The remaining options are described in the